vais-ral/CIL-Docs/docs/segmentation.rst

 - Image Coordinate: the actual pixel number in each dimension
 - World Coordinate: the location in the *real world*

-World coordinates are generally linear transformation of the image coordinate.
+World coordinates are linear transformation of the image coordinate.
 For example, the size of the pixel may not be uniform in the 3 dimensions resulting in a stretched image in some direction.

 The algorithm itself has no clue about the World coordinate and its output is in image coordinate.
 The user is required to apply